phoenixlai833/Joey-Phoenix/docs/step-2.md

-## Step 6: Create a new folder named *public* in your project folder by clicking on your project folder then clicking the folder icon in the 'Workbench' column
+## Step 6: Create a new folder named *public* in your project folder
 💭 NOTE: Make sure you the file is located in your project folder as shown in the screenshot below.